Skip to content

 Testing and Optimization

-Track unlock rates (percentage of subscribers who buy)
+• Track unlock rates (percentage of subscribers who purchase)

-If unlock rates are below 10%, consider lowering the price or improving the content
+• If unlock rates are below 10%, lower the price or improve the content hook

-A/B test different price points for similar content types
+• A/B test different price points for similar content types over time

 The Conversion Rate Framework

-40%+ unlock rate: Your price is too low — raise it
+• 40%+ unlock rate: Your price is too low — raise it immediately

-10-20% unlock rate: Acceptable, especially for higher-priced premium content
+• 10-20% unlock rate: Acceptable for higher-priced premium content

-Under 10% unlock rate: Too expensive, or the content isn’t compelling enough
+• Under 10% unlock rate: Price is too high, or the content hook isn’t compelling enough

-Use OnlyFans analytics to track these metrics and optimize over time.
+Use OnlyFans analytics to track these metrics and optimize systematically.

 Selling Your PPV Content Effectively